The motherboard is a computer’s main printed circuit board onto which all hardware and peripheral components attach in order to function.

 Features of Asus Motherboards

 - Target users: gamers and other high-end users

 - Motherboard series: Republic of Gamers (ROG), TUF Gaming, Prime, and ProArt series.

 Micro-Star International (MSI)

-Micro Star International is a Taiwanese electronics company that manufacturers a range of electronics, including motherboards.
-Besides covering all budget levels, MSI boards also pack some very awesome features that easily match most popular high performance rig designs.
-Their high end varieties are not only affordably, but also performant.
+Micro-Star International is a Taiwanese electronics company that manufactures a range of electronics, including motherboards.
+Besides covering all budget levels, MSI boards also pack some very awesome features that easily match the most popular high-performance rig designs.
+Their high-end varieties are not only affordable but also performant.

 Features of MSI Motherboards

 - Motherboard series: MEG, MPG, MAG, and PRO series